 The cost of finished goods is recognized as cost of sales when the wine product is sold.
-Inventories are stated at the lower of first-in, first-out ("FIFO") cost or net realizable value by variety.
+Finished goods and work-in-process inventories are stated at the lower of first-in, first-out cost or net realizable value by variety.
+Winemaking and packaging materials are stated at the lower of average cost or net realizable value.
 Net realizable value is the value of an asset that can be realized upon the sale of the asset, less a reasonable estimate of the costs associated with either the eventual sale or the disposal of the asset in question.